 Continuing making progress

-- In spring, adidas presents its “4 P” sustainability strategy.
+- In spring, adidas presents its “4 P” sustainability framework.
 The strategy is rooted in the company’s values – performance, passion, integrity and diversity and built on the achievements and learnings from previous years, while taking into account the societal landscape and future global trends.

 - Taking chemical innovation to the next level: in June, adidas announces a strategic partnership with bluesign technologies to further drive sustainable solutions in the company’s global supply chain.
 Furthermore, adidas commits to being 99% PFC free by no later than December 31, 2017.

 - In November, we celebrate more than 25 years of manufacturing in Indonesia, one of our key sourcing locations.
 This long history of manufacturing in the country is testament to the adidas sourcing strategy, which focuses on key strategic partnerships with its supplier base.

 - Saving ever more water thanks to DryDye: by the end of 2014 the company has produced 4 million yards of DryDye fabric, saving 100 million liters of water.